Space ambassadors Your regional space education support

 He was appointed a non-Executive Director of Stellar Solutions Aerospace Ltd., in 2004 and acted as a Consultant on some of the more important projects undertaken by the company e.g. The Strategic Development Plan for Space and Aeronautics within the Kingdom of Saudi Arabia, Sesame Project.
 Stellar Aerospace was a partner in the development of the Sesame, GMES (Black Sea) project proposal which although deemed acceptable at the time by the Commission, was not implemented due to lack of funding.
 He retired from this position in 2011.

-Growing up in Scotland, Laura had a fantastic view of the nights sky and always wanted to learn more about what was out there.
+Growing up in Scotland, Laura had a fantastic view of the night sky and always wanted to learn more about what was out there.
 This led to her studying for a degree in Astrophysics with the University of Edinburgh and she graduated in 2005.
 After working for a year on a journal with IOP Publishing, Laura moved to London to work as the Outreach Manager for Mathematics and Physics at Queen Mary, University of London.
+She is now a freelance science communicator working with primary and secondary schools, museums and organisations such as ESERO to promote and encourage the uptake of STEM subjects.

 Over the last few years, along with colleagues and other partners, Laura has developed a range of outreach activities using space as a context.
-Still as passionate about the subject as she always has been, Laura talks at many schools and events around the UK with the aim of encouraging more people into the subject.
-In 2013 she will be the Institute of Physics Schools’ lecturer.
+Laura speaks at many schools and events around the UK with the aim of encouraging more people into the subject.
+In 2013 she was the Institute of Physics Schools’ lecturer.